jsr6720/jsr6720.github.io/_posts/2015-10-09-the-four-disciplines-of-execution.md

 ## My Review 3/5

 Workshop series, poor format for audio book.
-Got some cool worksheets out of the deal.<br/>Focus on the Wildly Important Goals (WIGs) to successfully convert lofty goals into concrete actions.<br/><br/>Only the introduction is by Covey so that was a bit of a let down.
+Got some cool worksheets out of the deal.

+Focus on the Wildly Important Goals (WIGs) to successfully convert lofty goals into concrete actions.

+Only the introduction is by Covey so that was a bit of a let down.

 ### Date Read
 2015/10/09